DataONEorg/d1_python/d1_libclient_python/doc/iterators.rst

 LogRecordIterator
 ~~~~~~~~~~~~~~~~~

-See :ref:`d1_client_logrecorditerator` for details on how to create a
-LogRecordIterator.

 The LogRecordIterator takes a CoordinatingNodeClient or MemberNodeClient
 together with filters to select a set of log records.
 It returns an iterator